In case you were

 time in a place where one finds it difficult to be have some semblance

 of self-sufficiency; the Middle East.
-However, even there, we have

-vegetables in
+vegetables in raised

-bed gardens built off concrete floors, make
+bed gardens built off concrete floors, made

-time.
-We still managed to
+We still managed to make

 our own compost, but this time from kitchen scraps,

-newspaper and some horse manure from the racecourse horses a block away.
+newspaper and some horse manure from the racecourse horses a block

 After